itu-itis21-gizaw21/Web-Browser-Using-JavaFX/README.md

 # Web-Browser-Using-JavaFX
 This project is to build a web browser using Java's JavaFX library.
-I am uploading it because of an unrelented request from my friend.
+I am uploading it because of unrelented request from my friend.

 I run the project using Intellij IDE and make sure to include JavaFX in the project and configure the VM options as --module-path ${PATH_TO_FX} --add-modules javafx.controls,javafx.fxml,javafx.graphics,javafx.media,javafx.web